Know Your (Incentive Stock) Options

 Categories

 Incentive Stock Options (ISOs) are a type of stock option that provides tax benefits to employees.
-They are a popular form of employee compensation, especially in startups and technology companies, where employees are given the opportunity to purchase stock in the company at a discounted price.
+They are a popular form of employee compensation, especially in startups and technology companies, where employees are given the opportunity to purchase stock in the company at a set price.
 In this blog, we will discuss the tax impact of ISOs, the benefits they offer, and how they differ from other types of stock options.

 What are Incentive Stock Options?